Award-winning Poet of Witness

 “Carolyn Forché shows how people survive in an unbearable world.”

 Forché’s anthology, Against Forgetting: Twentieth Century Poetry of Witness, was published by W.W.
 Norton & Co. in 1993.
+In 2014, her new anthology, The Poetry of Witness: The Tradition in English, 1500-2001, is due out.
 Her translation of Claribel Alegria's work, Flowers From The Volcano, was published by the University Pittsburgh Press in 1983.
 In 2000, Curbstone Press published a new book of her translations of Alegría, entitled Sorrow.
 In 1983, Writers and Readers Cooperative (New York and London) published El Salvador: Work of Thirty Photographers, for which she wrote the text.
 In 1991, The Ecco Press published her translations of The Selected Poetry of Robert Desnos (with William Kulik).
 She co-translated Selected Poetry of Mahmoud Darwish (University of California Press, 2002), from which a chapbook selection had been published by The Lannan Foundation (2001).